JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/jatos.js-Reference.md

 Since version 3.9.7, `jatos.componentInput` is the prefered way to get the component input and `jatos.componentJsonInput` is deprecated.
 Apart from that both contain the component input data you entered in the component properties.
 They are `{}` if the field was left empty.

-The component input data you entered in the component properties.
-This is `{}` if the field was left empty.

 ### `jatos.componentList`

 An array of all components of this study with basic information about each component.
 For each component it has the `title`, `id`, whether it is `active`, and whether it is `reloadable`.